vigetlabs/microcosm/docs/api/actions.md

 Action creators that return a promise move through several states:

 1. `open`: The action is opened immediately.
-This allows stores to handle a loading state.
+This allows domains to handle a loading state.
 2. `done`: The action completes when the Promise resolves
 3. `error`: The action fails when the Promise is rejected